 Kim et al (2021), in a retrospective study, estimated the cumulative incidence and risk factors for brain metastasis development in patients with NSCLC without brain metastases at initial presentation.
-A total of 1,495 patients with NSCLC (mean age 65) that received brain MRI at initial presentation were included.
-Follow-up brain MRI was ordered at physician discretion, and MRIs were reviewed in combination with clinical records.
+A total of 1,495 patients with NSCLC (mean age 65) receiving brain MRI at initial presentation were included.
+Follow-up brain MRI was ordered at physician discretion, and MRIs were reviewed along with clinical records.
 A total of 258 patients (17.3%) underwent follow-up brain MRI, and 72 (4.8%) had brain metastases develop at a median 12.3 months after NSCLC diagnosis.
 The cumulative incidence of brain metastases at 6, 12, 18, and 24 months after initial evaluation was 0.6%, 2.1%, 4.2%, and 6.8%, respectively.
-Cumulative incidence at 6, 12, 18, and 24 months was higher (p < .001) in patients with clinical stage III-IV disease (1.3%, 3.9%, 7.7%, and 10.9%, respectively) than in those with clinical stage III-IV disease, brain MRI performed 12 months after initial evaluation may be warranted.
+Cumulative incidence at 6, 12, 18, and 24 months was higher (p < .001) in patients with clinical stage III-IV disease (1.3%, 3.9%, 7.7%, and 10.9%, respectively) than in those with clinical stage I-II disease (0.0%, 0.8%, 1.2%, and 2.6%, respectively).
+The authors note that, for those with clinical stage

+III-IV disease, brain MRI performed 12 months after initial evaluation may be warranted.

 Toba et al (2021), in a retrospective study, examined the diagnostic capability of FDG-PET/CT for detecting recurrence among postoperative NSCLC patients, and evaluated the results of surveillance using FDG-PET/CT in asymptomatic patients.
-A total of 496 FDG-PET/CT exams were performed to detect recurrence for 187 NSCLC patients who had undergone potentially curative operations at a single institution.
+A total of 496 FDG-PET/CT exams were performed to detect recurrence in 187 NSCLC patients who had undergone potentially curative operations at a single institution.
 Among those (n = 47) who had recurrence, FDG-PET/CT correctly diagnosed recurrence in 46 (97.9%) and 68 of 69 (98.6%) recurrent sites.
 FDG-PET/CT had 97.9% sensitivity, 97.1% specificity, 92% positive predictive value, 99.3% negative predictive value, and 97.3% accuracy.
-In asymptomatic patients, the detection rate of recurrence in stage III patients was significantly higher than the detection rates in the stage I and II patients, and FDG-PET/CT performed \leq 3 years following resection was able to detect significantly more FDG-positive lesions compared to that performed after 4 years.
+In asymptomatic patients, the detection rate of recurrence in stage III patients was significantly higher than the detection rates in the stage I and II patients, and FDG-PET/CT performed \leq 3 years following resection was able to detect significantly more FDG-positive lesions compared to that performed > 4 years.
 The authors conclude that FDG-PET/CT is very useful for detecting recurrence in NSCLC patients after operation, and that it might be sufficient to perform follow-up FDG-PET/CT until 3 years after resection for advanced-stage patients.